 Apple Bollinger Bands:

 Bollinger bands comprise of a center line usually AAPL SMA, and two AAPL stock price bands above and below it.
 The stock is considered over brought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
 Apple bollinger bands show that the stock price is $150.27, upper band is 5.89, lower band is 5.02, and the average is 5.45.

 Apple Moving Average Convergence Divergence or MACD:

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Apple MACD indicator is below 0 indicating a bearish trend.
+The Apple MACD indicator is above 0 indicating a bullish trend.

 Apple Relative Strength Index:

 The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
 It attempts to assess overbought and oversold conditions of a stock.
 If the RSI of AAPL stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position. .